 Most of these questions are answered by the hardness of the hardwood you choose.

 Let’s say you are flooring a guest bedroom.
 It’s not used much, but you want to give your guests the luxury of hardwood.
-In this case, you might save some money going with a pine or cherry wood.
+In this case, you might save some money going with dark wood like a pine or cherry wood.

 But what about your center-piece family room?
 Pine or cherry would look less luxurious than carpet after a couple of years.
 You might be better off with Brazilian teak.